Axion Clouds around Neutron Stars: Radio Emission

 {\bf Growth:} After the neutron star settles into its relaxed state, pair production processes in the polar cap begin producing a non-relativistic population of axions.
 So long as the axion density remains sufficiently low so that energy dissipation is small, the axion cloud and the radio flux grow linearly with time.
 In this regime, the radio flux scales proportional to $g_{a\gamma\gamma}^4$, with two factors coming from axion production and two coming from resonant conversion.
 The radio flux traces the evolution of the axion density until the profile equilibrates, a process which occurs at the point when bound state axions are converted with the same intensity as they are injected.

-{\bf Saturation:} Once equilibrium is reached, the radio flux and spectrum will remain approximately constant until the neutron star begins to spin-down.
+{\bf Saturation:} Once equilibrium is reached, the radio flux and spectrum will remain approximately constant until the neutron star begins to spin down.
 Note that the inner part of the density profile does continue to grow, as low-energy axions are not expected to cross resonant conversion surfaces.
 During this saturation phase, the axion-photon conversion probability becomes {\emph{independent}} of $g_{a\gamma\gamma}$ and therefore the radio flux scales as $g_{a\gamma\gamma}^2$ rather than $g_{a\gamma\gamma}^4$.
-This implies that radio emission from bound states is amplified relative to the radio emission generated from axions with $k > k_{\rm esc}$ (\ie the axion population studied in~\cite{Noordhuis:2022ljw}) by a factor of $1/\left< P_{a\rightarrow\gamma}\right>$.
-As such, one expects the radio spectrum to be sharply enhanced at frequencies $m_a \lesssim \omega \lesssim \sqrt{k_{\rm esc}(r_c)^2 + m_a^2}$.
+This implies that radio emission from bound states is amplified relative to the radio emission generated from axions with $k_a > k_{\rm esc}$ (\ie the axion population studied in~\cite{Noordhuis:2022ljw}) by a factor of $1/\left< P_{a\rightarrow\gamma}\right>$.
+Note that the photon energy is inherited directly from the axion distribution at the resonant conversion surface, and as such one expects the radio spectrum to be sharply enhanced at frequencies $m_a \lesssim \omega \lesssim \sqrt{k_{\rm esc}(r_c)^2 + m_a^2}$.
 A secondary distinctive feature in the spectrum arises from the kinematic threshold set by the axion mass -- this provides a sharp lower limit for the peaked radio emission.
-Collectively, these two characteristics serve to produce an overall sharp end-point in the radio spectrum.
+Assuming momentarily that the conversion takes place at characteristic radii of $r_c \sim 10-100 \times R_{\rm NS}$, one thus expects all photons to be produced with energies located within a few percent of the axion mass (an absolute upper limit on the energy width at production, coming from assuming a $\sim 2.2 \, M_\odot$ neutron star with conversion occurring directly at the surface, is around $\sim 20\%$).
+It is worth mentioning that gravitational redshifting during a photon's escape will induce an additional $\sim 1\% - 10\%$ level shift in in the location of the line\footnote{Note that the variation in the gravitational potential over the gap itself typically contributes only at the level of $\mathcal{O}(0.1 \%)$, and is thus highly subdominant.}.
+For simplicity, we neglect this energy shift in our calculations; however, it is a trivial effect to incorporate in future analyses.
+Collectively, the above characteristics serve to produce an overall sharp end-point in the radio spectrum.